ilya-smut/BBS-ISS-Prototype-DMU/README.md

 **Step 2 — Freshness Response:** The Issuer generates a random 32-byte nonce and returns it as a `FreshnessUpdateResponse`.
 This value binds the commitment to a specific session, preventing replay attacks.

 **Step 3 — Blind Sign Request:** The Holder builds a Pedersen commitment over its blinded attributes using the Issuer's nonce and public key.
-It sends a `BlindSignRequest` containing the commitment, a zero-knowledge proof of correct commitment construction, the revealed attributes, and their indices.
+This step also appends a `metaHash` revealed attribute that deterministically hashes the credential's metadata fields (context, type, issuer, subject keys).
+It sends a `BlindSignRequest` containing the commitment, a zero-knowledge proof of correct commitment construction, the revealed attributes (including `metaHash`), and their indices.

-**Step 4 — Forward VC Response:** The Issuer first verifies the blinded commitment proof.
-If valid, it computes a blind BBS+ signature over the commitment and the revealed attributes, wraps it in a `VerifiableCredential`, and returns it as a `ForwardVCResponse`.
+**Step 4 — Forward VC Response:** The Issuer first pre-computes the `VerifiableCredential` skeleton from the revealed and blinded attribute indices, then re-calculates the `metaHash` on the constructed VC and overwrites the placeholder value in both the VC and the signing request.
+It then verifies the blinded commitment proof.
+If valid, it computes a blind BBS+ signature over the commitment and the revealed attributes, attaches the signature to the VC, and returns it as a `ForwardVCResponse`.

-The Holder then unblinds the signature using its stored blinding factor and verifies it against the full attribute set.
+The Holder then unblinds the signature using its stored blinding factor, fills in the blinded attribute values, re-verifies the signature against the full attribute set (including a freshly re-computed `metaHash`), and stores the credential.

 ---